 Designed to meet special needs and interests of a student who proposes a specific plan of study.
-Course varies from 1-6 semester hours and course maybe repeated as topic and/or objective of study change.
-(Prerequisite/corequisite: Permission of faculty.)
+Course varies from 1-6 semester hours-and course maybe repeated as topic and/or objective of study in the conduct of research.
+Variable credit